Developing with Squonk2 (locally)

 Clone all the playbook repositories to a suitable directory on your development machine: -.

-git clone https://gitlab.com/informaticsmatters/ansible-infrastructure.git
+git clone https://github.com/informaticsmatters/ansible-infrastructure.git

 git clone https://gitlab.com/informaticsmatters/squonk2-account-server-ansible.git